Ben Mitchell

 Employment Law

 Ben regularly represents employees and employers in all areas of employment law.
-He has particular expertise in cases of discrimination, harassment, victimisation and other causes of action under the Equality Act 2010.
+He has particular expertise in cases of discrimination, harassment, and victimisation under the Equality Act 2010.

-Ben also has experience of advising and appearing in cases concerning complex issues in employment law, including questions of:
+Ben also has experience of advising on and appearing in employment law cases, including questions of:

 • Holiday pay and annual leave